tencentyun/intlcloud-documents/yehe_doc/人脸识别/人脸核身/接入文档/活体人脸比对（SDK）接入指引/Android端接入_intl_en.md

 Feature:

-​	It is an API used to pass in the light sequence data pulled from the server to the eKYC SDK in order to continue the identity verification process for the local detection result.
+​	It is an API used to pass in the light sequence data pulled from the server to the FaceID SDK in order to continue the identity verification process for the local detection result.

 Input parameters: